nicwongg/TAP-ACE/README.md

 ### Assumptions:

 1. The web application will only be used to store one round of team and match information.
-2. There will always only have 4 teams of each groups to advance (no tying for two top 4 teams)
+2. There will always only have 4 teams of each groups to advance (no tying for two 4th place teams)